 - New areas of pain or a change in your pain

-- Lowered ability to move around or less physical activity
+- Less ability to move around or do things

 What the patient can do

-- Talk with your doctor or nurse about your pain – where it is, when it began, how long it lasts, what it feels like, what makes it better, what makes it worse, and how it affects your life.
+- Talk with your cancer team about your pain – where it is, when it began, how long it lasts, what it feels like, what makes it better, what makes it worse, and how it affects your life.

-- If the prescribed pain medicines don’t work as expected, let your doctor or nurse know.
+- If the prescribed pain medicines don’t work as expected, let your cancer team know.

 - Rate your pain using a pain rating scale, such as 0 = no pain to 10 = the worst pain you can imagine.
 You can use this scale to explain your pain to others.

 - Take your pain medicine exactly as prescribed.
 (For chronic pain, medicine should be given around the clock on a schedule, rather than only when pain is severe.)
-Check with your doctor if this schedule needs to be adjusted.
+Check with your cancer team if this schedule needs to be adjusted.

 - As the pain is relieved with medicines, increase your activity level.

-- Do not wait until the pain is severe before taking medicine for breakthrough pain.
+- Don’t wait until the pain is severe before taking medicine for breakthrough pain.

 - Avoid suddenly stopping any of your pain medicines.
 Instead, reduce the dose slowly as the pain decreases.
-Talk with your doctor, nurse, or pharmacist before you do this, or if you have questions.
+Ask your cancer team before you do this, or if you have questions.

-- Some people feel nauseated even when they are taking the right dose of pain medicine.
-If your pain medicine makes you feel sick, ask your doctor to change it or to give you something to control the nausea.
+- Some people feel nauseated even when they’re taking the right dose of pain medicine.
+If your pain medicine makes you feel sick, ask your cancer team about changing it or trying something to control the nausea.

 - Some pain medicines make you sleepy or dizzy.
 This often gets better after a few days, but you may need help getting up or walking.
 Don’t try to drive or do anything dangerous until you are sure of the effects.

 - Keep track of any other side effects you notice.
-Discuss them with your doctor or nurse.
+Discuss them with your cancer team.

-- Avoid crushing or breaking your pain pills unless you check with your doctor, nurse, or pharmacist.
+- Do not crush or break your pain pills unless you get the OK from your cancer team.
 If medicines are in time-release form, taking broken pills can be dangerous.

-- If pain medicines are not keeping your pain under control, talk with the doctor about other measures.
+- If pain medicines are not keeping your pain under control, ask your cancer team about other measures.
 If you keep having trouble, ask to see a pain specialist.